marcbadger/CarND-Behavioral-Cloning-P3/README.md

 I started with NVIDIA's PilotNet, as suggested in project resources.
 PilotNet is a convolution neural network with 5 convolutional layers (each followed by a RELU layer) and 3 fully conected layers (model.py lines XX-XX).
 The first 3 convolutional layers have 24, 36, and 48 channels, 5x5 filter sizes, and 2x2 stride, which reduces the feature size.
 The last 2 convolutional layers have 64 channels, 3x3 filter sizes, and are not strided.
 The three fully connected layers in my model have 120, 84, and 1 neurons, respectively.
 Note that the ouput is only 1 dimensional (rather than 10 dimensional) because all we are controlling in this project is steering angle.
 See [Bojarski et al. 2017](https://arxiv.org/pdf/1704.07911.pdf) for further details.

-In addition to the layers used by Bojarski et al., I also normalized data in the model using a Keras lambda layer (code line XX), cropped the input to limit input to relevant regions (cropping out trees and the car hood, e.g.) of the image (code line XX, Figure XX), and included dropout layers (code line XX).
+In addition to the layers used by Bojarski et al., I also normalized data in the model using a Keras lambda layer (code line XX), included dropout layers (code line XX), and cropped the input to limit input to relevant regions (cropping out trees and the car hood, e.g.) of the image (code line XX, see images below).

 ![alt text][imageNormal]

 ![alt text][imageCropped]

 #### 2. Attempts to reduce overfitting in the model